mathpn/karakeep-miniflux-webhook/README.md

 # hoarder-miniflux-webhook

-Simple service to integrate Hoarder with Miniflux using a webhook.
+A webhook service that connects [Miniflux](https://miniflux.app/) (an RSS feed reader) with [Hoarder](https://docs.hoarder.app/) (a "Bookmark Everything" app).
+This integration allows you to automatically save your Miniflux entries to Hoarder.

+## Features

+- Save only starred/favorite Miniflux entries to Hoarder
+- Optionally save all new Miniflux entries (configurable)
+- Works with Docker Compose deployments
+- Compatible with reverse proxy setups

-## Setup
+## Prerequisites

+- Docker and Docker Compose
-The setup presented below uses Docker Compose for both Hoarder and Miniflux.
+- Running instances of both Hoarder and Miniflux

+## Installation

+### 1. Create a Bridge Network

-### Create a shared bridge Docker network
+First, create a Docker network to enable communication between Hoarder and Miniflux:

-This is required if each service is running on separate Docker networks and if they don't have public IP addresses (i.e. not exposed to the internet).
-This is the default behavior if there are separate docker compose files.
-The network will allow communication between the services.

 ```bash
 docker network create service_bridge
 ```

-### Modify both docker compose files to include the new network
+### 2. Configure Docker Compose Files

 Since we're specifying a network manually, we also need to create a default network for all services.
 Use the examples below as **examples** and change what is needed.

-#### Hoarder
+#### Hoarder Configuration

 Add the new networks to each service as well as in the top-level `networks` key.
 This example is derived from the [hoarder repo](https://github.com/hoarder-app/hoarder/blob/main/docker/docker-compose.yml) with additional networking configuration.
 Only the `web` service needs access to the `service_bridge` network.